 |Instruction||1 at a|

 at a time

-eMMC storage are being phased out due to their poorer reliability, endurance, capacity and their half duplex set up that can only do one task at a time.
+eMMC storage is being phased out due to its poorer reliability, endurance, capacity, and half-duplex setup that can only do one task at a time.

-To sweeten the deal, UFS storage can do two instructions at once as opposed to eMMC that can only do one.
-All of these improvements that comes from using UFS storage means that the phone would respond faster and be a joy to use but it does come at a cost, literally.
+To sweeten the deal, UFS storage can do two instructions at once as opposed to eMMC which can only do one.
+All of these improvements that come from using UFS storage means that the phone would respond faster and be a joy to use but it does come at a cost, literally.

 UFS storage is expensive.
 The higher you go, the more expensive it gets.
 This usually translates into more expensive phones but the benefits are worth it in the long run.

 Please leave a comment if you have any difficulty and remember to: